OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/notification-hubs/notification-hubs-chrome-push-notifications-get-started.md

           // A message is an object with a data property that
           // consists of key-value pairs.

-          // Concatenate all key-value pairs to form a display string. var messageString = "";
+          // Concatenate all key-value pairs tooform a display string. var messageString = "";
           for (var key in message.data) {
             if (messageString != "")